 Right to Reside for Children and their Primary Carers

-Entitlement to means tested benefits depends upon the claimant(s) having a “right to reside”.
+Thank you to all those who attended our seminars on 17th of March and 30th of March, 2017.
+The seminar examined the entitlement to means tested benefits depends upon the claimant(s) having a “right to reside”.
 This test primarily effects non British EU nationals.
 Since its introduction in 2004, there have been hundreds of legal decisions on the correct application of the test.

 For families, the consequences of failing the right to reside test are often destitution.
 This seminar will focus in particular on the ways in which a person may have a right to reside, sufficient to claim benefits because of a right of residence which a child they care for has.

-It will provide detailed consideration of the current state of the law and future challenges about the rights of residence of:
+This half-day seminar explored the detailed consideration of the current state of the law and future challenges about the rights of residence of:

 - Children (and their primary carers), of former workers, who are receiving education (Baumbast or Teixeira “derived rights”).